-Factory Recall Recalls factory values for all System , Video , Audio , and most Config parameters.
+Factory Recall Recalls factory values for all System, Video, Audio, and most Config parameters.
 Push ADJUST for four seconds to perform the recall.
 The display reports "Factory values" during the recall.
-User preference, network to Factory values. affected by recalling the Factory Preset.
+User preferences, network settings, and existing Presets are not affected by recalling the Factory Preset affected by recalling the Factory Preset.